pavelzw/7circles/skript/script-english.md

 ## Rephrased theorem

-This helps us rephrase the Seven-Circles-Theorem:
+This helps us rephrase the Seven CirclesTheorem:

 Let C be a circle containing six smaller circles, such that each inner circle is tangent to the outer circle and any two adjacent inner circles are also tangent to each other.